Amid Escalating Drug War, Ecuadorans Elect A New President - UrduPoint

 Amid Escalating Drug War, Ecuadorans Elect A New President

-Quito, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Ecuadorans vote for a new president Sunday in the midst of a bloody drug war and a rash of political assassinations that cut short the bid of a popular candidate.
+Quito, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Ecuadorans started voting for a new president Sunday in the midst of a drug war and a rash of political assassinations that cut short the bid of a popular candidate.

-The remaining finalists -- lawyer Luisa Gonzalez, 45, and banana empire heir Daniel Noboa, 35 -- campaigned in bullet-proof vests as a climate of fear grips the once-peaceful country.
+The finalists in this runoff election -- lawyer Luisa Gonzalez, 45, and banana empire heir Daniel Noboa, 35 -- campaigned in bullet-proof vests as a climate of fear grips the once-peaceful country.

+Voting stations opened at 7:00 am (1200 GMT), with the president of the National Electoral Commission, Diana Atamaint, declaring the runoff to be officially under way.
+"It is an honor and a privilege," she said.

-The main concern of Ecuadorans, according to recent polls, is crime and insecurity in a country where the murder rate has quadrupled in the four years to 2022.
+The main concerns of Ecuadorans, according to recent polls, are crime and violence in a country where the murder rate has quadrupled in the four years to 2022.
 Some 54,000 police were deployed to keep the vote safe.

 Long a haven between major cocaine exporters Colombia and Peru, violence in the South American nation has exploded in recent years as enemy gangs with links to Mexican and Colombian cartels vie for control.